serialport/serialport-rs/README.md

 # Platform Support

-Builds and tests for all supported targets are run in CI.
+Builds and some tests (not requiring actual hardware) for all supported targets are run in CI.
 Failures of either block the inclusion of new code.
 This library should be compatible with additional targets not listed below, but no guarantees are made.
 Additional platforms may be added in the future if there is a need and/or demand.

 - Android
   - `arm-linux-androideabi` (no serial enumeration)